-3 ways to put a stop to dating duplicates:
+3 ways to stop dating the same type of person:

 First thing I suggest you do is create a dating purpose statement.
 What’s that, you ask?
 It’s a statement of your goal or purpose for dating put into words so when you’re asked the question: “What are you looking for?” you can answer clearly, confidently and most importantly, weed out dates who don’t have the same relationship goal as you.